We all come across the bad spectator once in a while.

 Imagine that as a magician you are facing your audience with confidence and suddenly there comes a shout from amidst the crowd ‘I know how you did that’.

-But it is a fact which every magician has to live up with as invariably in an otherwise amicable and ardent crowd, there is a bad spectator just waiting for an opportunity to spoil the show.
+But it is a fact every magician has to live with as invariably in an otherwise amicable and ardent crowd, there is a bad spectator just waiting for an opportunity to spoil the show.

 To make matters worse, such spectators often wait for the last moment to burst the bubble - just when you have got the card or the dollar bill floating in the air and moving to your command with everyone watching spellbound, the bad spectator jumps up on to the stage and swats the floating object with his hand.

-There could be a variety of explanations underlying his behavior like trying to prove that there is no such thing as magic, exposing the secret of the magician or attempting to grab all the attention.
+There could be a variety of explanations underlying his behaviour like trying to prove that there is no such thing as magic, exposing the secret of the magician or attempting to grab all the attention.

 How can this be managed?